Publications on the Causal Attitude Network (CAN) Model

 - In this paper, we show that the impact of attitudes on decisions depends on the connectivity of the attitude network, with central evaluative reactions having higher impact on decisions than peripheral evaluative reactions.

-Dalege, J., Borsboom, D., van Harreveld, F., & van der Maas, H. L. J. (invited revision).
+Dalege, J., Borsboom, D., van Harreveld, F., & van der Maas, H. L. J. (in press).
 A network perspective on attitude strength: Testing the connectivity hypothesis.
+Social Psychological and Personality Science.

 - In this paper, we test the central postulate of the CAN model that strong attitudes correspond to highly connected networks.
 We also investigate whether attitudes that correspond to highly connected networks are more predictive of behaviour than attitudes that correspond to weakly connected networks.